 Another option is to sell the home and split the proceeds.
 It may be difficult to let go, but it may also be for the best.

 These are just a few issues that couples face when divorcing later in life.
-As gray divorce rates continue to rise, a number of specific concerns also increase in prominence.
+As gray divorce rates continue to rise, many specific concerns also increase in prominence.
 Divorce is tricky in the best of times, but this particular segment of the population faces unique hurdles.

 Related Reading: Divorce Discovery Tools